Skip to content ↓

 A top-up degree is the equivalent of the final year of undergraduate study.
 It enables you to top up an existing qualification, such as a foundation degree or HND, in order to obtain a Bachelor's level qualification.
 Most courses are either a Bachelor of Arts (BA) or Bachelor of Science (BSc).

-How is the top-up degree delivered at The Learning Institute?
+How was the top-up degree delivered at The Learning Institute?

-The top-up degree is delivered over one academic year using a blended learning approach.
-You are taught through a combination of face-to-face teaching, live online learning, critical engagement workshops, student conferences, tutorials and guided online learning alongside independent study time.
+The top-up degree was delivered over one academic year using a blended learning approach.
+Learners were taught through a combination of face-to-face teaching, live online learning, critical engagement workshops, student conferences, tutorials and guided online learning alongside independent study time.

-In a typical week you will have around 8 hours of planned learning via teaching, guided study or tutorials.
-The planned learning sessions will comprise a range of learning activities which will change week to week depending on whether they are face-face or live online, and from module to module.
+In a typical week there were around 8 hours of planned learning via teaching, guided study or tutorials.
+The planned learning sessions comprised a range of learning activities which changed week to week depending on whether they were face-face or live online, and from module to module.

-The top-up degree is classed as a full time course, and you are entitled to apply for all the relevant funding available from Student Finance England.
+The top-up degree was classed as a full time course, and learners were entitled to apply for all the relevant funding available from Student Finance England.